dwting0322/Eatlp/README.md

-# Instacrumbz
+# Eatlp

-## Welcome to Instacrumbz, our project clone of Instagram.
+## Welcome to Eatlp, our project clone of Yelp.

 ## About Our Web Application!

-InstaCrumbz is a full-stack web application inspired by Instagram, with a little twist!
+Eatlp is a full-stack web application inspired by Yelp, with a little twist!
-Our application provides users the ability to post pictures of their finished meals, leave likes and add comments to said photos!
+Our application provides users the ability to post business of their meals, leave likes and add comments to said business!

-With Instacrumbz, upload images of your dirty dishes and half eaten meals, and show everyone what you ate during the day.
-The more crumbs the better!
+With Eatlp, upload images of your business, and show everyone what you like to do for your business.

-This project mimics Instagram's ability to share and post pictures on an online platform.
+This project mimics Yelp's ability to share and post pictures on an online platform.

 [Eatlp Live Site - update later]()